Clash Royale: 10 Tips for Beginners

 Use Skeleton Attacks

 There are multiple different Skeleton troops, and everything but the Giant Skeleton are very weak, die quick, and are susceptible to arrow attacks.
 That said, Skeletons are a great distraction to deploy just before dropping a bigger “tank” troop to do heavy damage.
+Skeleton Army is a great card early on, and lately its even better the further you progress.
+They’re deadly when combined with the Hog, and are a great defense.

 Test New Decks in Training Battles